Merck KGaA, Pfizer's immunotherapy fails in gastric cancer trial

 The drug is a late entrant to a fast-growing class of drugs called PD-L1 or PD-1 inhibitors that help the immune system attack cancer by blocking a mechanism tumors use to evade detection.

-Rival drugs Keytruda by Merck & Co , Bristol-Myers Squibb’s (BMY.N) Opdivo, Roche’s Tecentriq and AstraZeneca’s Imfinzi are seen as having bigger blockbuster potential by analysts.
+Rival drugs Keytruda by Merck & Co, Bristol-Myers Squibb’s Opdivo, Roche’s Tecentriq and AstraZeneca’s Imfinzi are seen as having bigger blockbuster potential by analysts.

-But trial results have been mixed across the class, depending on the cancer type and treatment setting.
+Shares in Merck KGaA were little changed while Pfizer stock was up 0.4 percent at 1521 GMT.

+Evercore ISI analyst Umer Raffat said initial expectations were low because Bavencio/avelumab was tested against chemotherapy and not against an ineffective placebo, as was the benchmark in earlier comparable studies involving rival drugs in the same class.

 “We are confident that our broad clinical development program in both monotherapy and combinations across a range of cancers will continue to bring new potential treatment options to patients,” Chris Boshoff, Pfizer’s head of immuno-oncology said in the statement.